BlocProtocol/BLOC-wiki/docs/mining/BLOC-GUI-Miner.md

 If you have not yet downloaded and ran the [BLOC](https://bloc.money/download) software to sync the blockchain and create a wallet, you need to [create your wallet](../../wallets/Making-a-Wallet) before start mining.
 We offer different possibility for you to create a wallet once you start the BLOC GUI Miner and follow the installation process.

+If you would like to use the BLOC GUI Miner to mine other cryptocurrency than BLOC please prepare your wallet address to use for mining.

 ## **Linux**<a name="linux">

 BLOC GUI Miner comes with XMR-STAK already built in including configuration files for **CPU mining ONLY**.